iravzdhanju/tax-calculator/README.md

 ## Project Structure

 - `/src/app`: Main application code
   - `/components`: React components
   - `/context`: React context for state management
   - `/utils`: Utility functions and types

+## If you have any issues feel free to contact me on my email

+## If you have any Queries raise a query on my website